 Tesla Model 3 review

 The Tesla Model 3 offers impressive performance, great range and a unique take on car design.
-It’s an expensive EV, but one of the best.
+It’s a relatively expensive EV, but certainly one of the best.

 The Tesla Model 3 is one of the best EVs around: practical, high-tech and boasting great performance and range.
 Understated styling hides a sophisticated electric drivetrain and an ultra-modern interior that’s dominated by a huge touchscreen.